Prolonged Release TabletsPRESCRIBING INFORMATION

 Methylphenidate is excreted in human milk.

 Inducers/inhibitors of cytochrome P450 not expected to impact methylphenidate pharmacokinetics, conversely methylphenidate does not relevantly impact Cytochrome P450, 1A2, 2C8, 2C9, 2C19, 2D6, 2E1 or 3A.
 May decrease effectiveness of anti-hypertensive drugs.
 Non-selective, irreversible MAOIs (currently or within 2 weeks).
 Caution with drugs that elevate blood pressure.
 May inhibit metabolism of coumarin anticoagulants, anticonvulsants (eg. phenobarbital, phenytoin, primidone), antidepressants (tricyclics/SSRIs).
-If starting/stopping Concerta® XL, re-evaluate dose of these medicines.
+If starting/stopping Concerta XL, re-evaluate dose of these medicines.
 Halogenated anaesthetics: risk of sudden BP increase; do not use on day of surgery.
 Avoid alcohol.
+When co-administration with serotonergic drugs is warranted: prompt recognition of serotonin syndrome is important, and methylphenidate must be discontinued as soon as possible if serotonin syndrome is suspected.
 Long-term safety of combination with clonidine/other centrally acting alpha-2-antagonists not been systematically evaluated.
 Caution with dopaminergic drugs, including antipsychotics.
 Refer to SmPC for full details of interactions.